rafaelkamv/Ark-Of-Lights/README.md

 The goal of this mod is to make the game Playtime longger but not to much so it'll still be fun to play.

+The main and Final goal of this mod is to Craft the **Ultimate Singularity** a Devine material that would be one of the component to craft the best and most powerful items.

 That's all i can say here, you should find the rest by yourself by exploring the mod.

 ## Contributors